 - Any ‘bump’ upsell you want to include in the shopping cart builder.

 - The payment processor you have chosen to use.

 - Details about any affiliate program you are setting up to help promote the product.

 - PLUS: you can set up sales tax collection.

-You can go forward and backward to edit any inputs, and once you have the base product information entered, you are ready to go on to the design phase of the cart setup.
+Once you have the basic product information entered, you’re ready to go to the design phase of the cart setup.

 Adding a new product to SamCart follows a similar process.
 Click on the products menu item to enter into the product management section of SamCart.

-From there, you enter a screen where you add the essential information about the product.
+From there, you enter a screen where you add the essential product information.

 - Set the product name.